LeeAnnEditor/o365hq/services/Enable MFA For All Users.md

 1. Kickoff meeting
 2. Gathering information about applications that use Azure AD authorization
-3. User informing
+3. Informing users
-4. Enabling MFA usage policy
+4. Enabling the MFA usage policy
 5. Completing the MFA setup by users for their accounts
-6. Verification and fixing issues
+6. Verification and fixing issues, if any

 ### Success Criteria

 1. MFA policy is enabled
-2. Users completed a second authorization factor setup for their accounts.
+2. Users have completed a second authorization factor setup for their accounts